 If you don’t have any luck, the next best place to search is Airbnb.

-While the monthly prices on Airbnb are alarming – don’t let them deter you from reaching out to the host and asking for a reasonable monthly stay.
+While the monthly prices on Airbnb are alarming, don’t let them deter you from contacting the host and asking for a reasonable monthly stay.

-We do this each time we are on the hunt for an apartment with decent wifi (and a place that’s pet-friendly, since we travel with our cat).
+We do this each time we’re looking for an apartment with decent WiFi (and a pet-friendly place since we travel with our cat).

-This is our we were able to live in a tiny home in Lake Atitlán and a well-preserved colonial home in the heart of Antigua, near La Merced.
+This is how we lived in a tiny home in Lake Atitlán and a well-preserved colonial home in the heart of Antigua, near La Merced.

 Internet Speed in Antigua

-How’s the internet in Antigua Guatemala for digital nomads and remote workers?
-Well, better than in Lake Atitlán — that’s for sure!
+So, how’s the internet in Antigua, Guatemala for digital nomads and remote workers?
+Better than in Lake Atitlán — that’s for sure!

 You can get an upgrade of 5 Mbps by asking your host.
 This is what we did and it came included in the price of our rent.